-Hopefully, the driver who struck you stopped at the accident scene, instead of committing a hit-and-run.
+Hopefully, the driver who struck you stopped at the accident scene instead of committing a hit and run.
 If the driver stopped, get their contact information and insurance details.
-You may also gather information from any witnesses who saw the accident.
+You may also gather information from any witnesses of the accident.

-While speaking with the driver who hit you, do not admit fault for the accident and resist the urge to apologize, as this could weaken your claim.
+While speaking with the driver who hit you, do not admit fault for the accident or apologize, as this could weaken your claim.

 Each accident scene holds evidence about what happened and who caused the collision.
 You can take pictures of your injuries and the damage to the vehicle that hit you.
 It’s also a good idea to get pictures of the accident scene itself.

 You do not have to try to handle the aftermath of a pedestrian accident by yourself.
-Working with a lawyer provides you with professional assistance throughout your legal challenges.
-Getting immediate help from a lawyer allows you to ask questions before making any decisions about your case.
+A lawyer from our firm can provide you with professional assistance throughout your legal challenges.
+Getting immediate help from the lawyer allows you to ask questions before making any decisions about your case.

 Your lawyer can also help you handle insurance agents.

-A successful pedestrian accident lawsuit will result in a fair settlement or a jury awarding the plaintiff compensation.
-An Avoyelles Parish pedestrian accident lawyer from our legal team could help injured pedestrians recover any damages a liable party owes them.
+A successful pedestrian accident legal action can result in a fair settlement or a jury awarding compensation.
+An Avoyelles Parish pedestrian accident lawyer from our legal team could help you recover any damages a liable party owes you.

 Damages usually fall into two categories: economic and non-economic.
-Economic damages have a predetermined value and are easily proven with bills, pay stubs, or receipts.
-Common examples include medical bills and lost wages.
+Economic damages have a predetermined value and are easily verified with bills, pay stubs, or receipts.
+Common examples of economic damages include medical bills and lost wages.